Skip to content ↓

 Welcome to Year 1.

-We are about to continue our learning journey in to the Summer term and we have lots of fun learning planned.
-The termly forecast gives you more detail about the learning which will take place within our topic which this term is based around Toys and Our Local Area.
+We are about to embark on wonderful year, and we have lots of fun learning planned.
+The termly forecast gives you more detail about the learning which will take place within our topic which this term is based around Animals around the World.

 PE